open-indoor/mapbox-gl-openindoor/README.md

 ## Instances

-This mapbox plugin is used in main OpenIndoor project, available here: https://app.openindoor.io
+This maplibre plugin is used in main OpenIndoor project, available here: https://app.openindoor.io

 ## Dev side